kyma-project/kyma-metrics-collector/docs/contributor/arch/02-unified-metering-concept.md

 ![arch](../assets/TAM.drawio.svg)

-The threat modelling for the new architecture is documented [here](https://wiki.one.int.sap/wiki/pages/viewpage.action?pageId=5007037549).
+For more information on the threat modeling for the new architecture, see the [documentation](https://wiki.one.int.sap/wiki/pages/viewpage.action?pageId=5007037549).